SkoolNotes/Taproot/2020ISOS101/KBe20isos101floScienceDoDont.md

 - Have a null hypothesis
 - Have an analysis plan before beginning
 - State your analysis methods clearly
-- Ensure that peer reviewers look at the statistics section
+- Peer Review
+    - be critical of results
+    - check statistics and data
 - Control group
+- Redo experiments

 - Multiple hypotheses?